Conundrum Hot Springs, Conundrum Creek Trailhead, Aspen - Snowmass, Colorado

 While the springs are the main attraction, the hike in is equally compelling.
-The Conundrum Creek Trail runs through long stretches of level meadows, aspen forests and valley openings to the springs, with abundant wildlife and open space that's notable for even this expansive wilderness.
+The Conundrum Creek Trail runs through long stretches of level meadows, aspen forests and wide valley openings to the springs.

-See Camping, Rules and Regulations and Worth Noting below for important information on designated sites, bear canisters, fire restrictions, dog restrictions and travel tips:
+See Camping, Rules & Regs and Worth Noting below for additional information on designated sites, bear canisters, fire restrictions, dog restrictions and travel tips: